FilmWeek Screenings: ‘The Graduate’ — selected and hosted by Larry Mantle

-Mike Nichols’ romantic comedy-drama “The Graduate” recently celebrated its 50th anniversary.
+Mike Nichols’s romantic comedy-drama “The Graduate” recently celebrated its 50th anniversary.
 It is in the top 20 of the American Film Institute’s best American movies list and has the distinction of being the last film to win an Academy Award for best director and nothing else (despite being nominated in six other categories).
 It also happens to be one of Larry Mantle’s favorite films.
-On June 2, he returns to the Theatre at Ace Hotel for another installment of FilmWeek Screenings to showcase the movie and host a post-screening conversation with special guests.
+On June 2, he returned to the Theatre at Ace Hotel for another installment of FilmWeek Screenings to showcase the movie and host a post-screening conversation with special guests.

 “‘The Graduate’ beautifully captures a slice of 1960s California.
 It’s given us iconic lines and enduring images that immediately come to mind.
 Like many, I’ve never had the pleasure of seeing ‘The Graduate’ on a big screen.
 I can’t wait for the first notes of Simon & Garfunkel’s score to come out of those concert speakers at the Ace.” – Larry Mantle